ms-hackman/ParsonsProblems/index.markdown

 layout: default
 title: Ms. Hackman's If/else if/else Notes & Problems
 description: Read through the following notes on if, else if , and else statements.
 Embeded in the notes are examples to try.
-Some of them require dragging and droppin code into the right order, the others require you to write some code on the <a href="https://editor.p5js.org/">p5js editor</a>.
-Click the <i>See Answer</i> buttons to see the solutions.
+Some of them are interactive on this site, requiring you to drag and code blocks into the right order to solve a problem.
+Others require you to write some code in the <a href="https://editor.p5js.org/">p5js editor</a> and then click the <i>See Answer</i> buttons to see a solution.
+After you've completed this, return to google classroom to do this week's assignment.
 ---
 <!-- Function for hiding code!  -->
 <script>